Monster Bash (pinball): Modes

 The player can earn "monster bomb" items, which can be used to make progress during the associated modes by pressing the ball launch button.
-Each item is specific to one monster, such as a garlic clove for Dracula or a silver bullet for the Wolf Man.
+Each item is specific to one monster: a garlic clove for Dracula, a silver bullet for the Wolf Man, a spear gun for the Creature, a hair dryer for the Bride, a flaming torch for Frankenstein's monster, and an ancient scroll for the Mummy.

 Multiballs

 In addition to Frankenstein Multiball (see "Modes" above), the game includes three other multiballs, all of which are started by shooting the center scoop once they are enabled.